Evidence Recomposition and Predictive Context Residualization for Visual Attribution in Multimodal Large Language Models: Method

-\textbf{Multimodal Large Language Models (MLLMs)}~\cite{wang2024qwen2,chen2024expanding} integrate visual and textual inputs to generate coherent language outputs.
-Given an image $I$ and a sequence of proceeding text tokens $T_{<t} = \{T_1, \dots, T_{t-1}\}$, an MLLM predicts the next token $T_t$ by jointly modeling both modalities through a stack of $L$ transformer layers.
-The image is first tokenized into visual tokens $\mathbf{V} = \{v_1, \dots, v_N\}$, which are embedded as visual embeddings $\mathbf{E}_v$, while textual tokens are mapped to text embeddings $\mathbf{E}_t$.
-These embeddings are concatenated and fed into the multimodal transformer to produce contextualized hidden states.
-To distinguish modalities, the hidden state of a visual token $v_i$ at the $l^{\text{th}}$ layer is denoted by $\mathbf{z}^l_i$, whereas the hidden state of a text token $T_t$ is denoted by $\mathbf{h}^l_t$.
-At the final layer, the hidden state of the current text token $\mathbf{h}^L_t$ is projected onto the vocabulary space through the unembedding matrix $\mathbf{W}_U$, yielding the logits.
-The next-token probability distribution is then given by
+\textbf{MLLM generation.} Given an input image $I$ and a sequence of preceding text tokens $T_{<t}=\{T_1,\ldots,T_{t-1}\}$, an MLLM predicts the next token $T_t$ with a multimodal transformer.
+The image is encoded into $N$ visual tokens $\{v_i\}_{i=1}^{N}$ and concatenated with text tokens.
+We denote by $\zv_i^l$ the hidden state of visual token $v_i$ at layer $l$, and by $\htxt_t^L$ the final-layer generation hidden state whose language-head projection emits $T_t$.
+With unembedding matrix $\WU$, the next-token distribution is